Automation for Liquid Finishing: Questions & Answers

-For example, going from a using pressure pots and a manual paint sprayer to a using a robot with a rotary bell atomizer is a quantum leap.
-End users who try to move that fast usually have unrealistic expectations because they haven’t seen the varying degrees automation.
+For example, going from using pressure pots and a manual paint sprayer to using a robot with a rotary bell atomizer is a quantum leap.
+End users who try to move that fast usually have unrealistic expectations because they haven’t seen the varying degrees of automation.

 More gradual steps, like moving a two-component paint mixing system with manual spray guns to a two-component paint mixing system with automatic applicators on a robot, are less daunting.